 This chapter helps you perform some basic tasks with ASP.NET applications.
 In it, you'll learn how to create a basic application and perform some configuration on it.
 You'll also discover some techniques for making applications work when you move them from one location to another.
 Some sections of the chapter also explore common settings you'll change when configuring an application for a particular machine.
 Finally, you'll discover how to use the AppCmd utility, a general-purpose IIS administration tool that can help you automate some of the tasks discussed throughout the book.
-In this chapter, you will learn how to do the following:

 - Create a new application

-- ◆ Manage application configuration
+- Manage application configuration

 - Explore and browse applications

 - Manage the application session state

-- ◆ Change application settings
+- Change application settings

 - Manage the application's worker processes

-- ◆ Use the AppCmd utility
+- Use the AppCmd utility